horacehoff/spock/README.md

 A work-in-progress programming language written in Rust for the best performance possible, whose syntax takes inspiration from Rust and Python.
 Basically, its goal is to provide a faster alternative to Python, and one that's closer to low-level languages, while still being accessible to a wide audience.

+Two "versions" of Spock exist.
+The only difference between them is the numeric type used.
+The first version uses f64 as its numeric type, while the other version uses i64 instead of f64.
+This is done because i64 can offer some speed improvements when compared to f64.
+There is no other difference.
+You can even change the numeric type in the code (f64/i64) and compile it yourself and use your preferred type.
+The only thing you need to change is the beginning of the main.rs file.

 Key info:

 - ~5-10x faster than Python in most cases.
   Comparisons [here](COMPARISONS.md)
 - Inlined functions

 ## Instruction Set

 Spock uses an instruction set with a size of 8 bytes.